ishpreet7226/Buyer-Lead-Intake-App/README.md

-# Buyer Lead Intake App
+# LeadFlow - Modern Buyer Lead Management

-A comprehensive Next.js application for managing buyer leads and property inquiries.
-Built with TypeScript, Prisma, and modern web technologies.
+A beautiful, modern Next.js application for managing buyer leads and property inquiries.
+Built with TypeScript, Prisma, and cutting-edge web technologies with a focus on user experience and visual design.

 ## Features